enrunz/IRONHACK_LABS/MINI PROJECT/README.md

 TO PLAY:

-Please open the Jupyter Motebook called: PANDEMYA.ipynb and run it.
+Please open the Jupyter Notebook called: PANDEMYA.ipynb and run it.

 ## Links